rodgzilla/teaching/deep_nlp/deep_nlp.md

-You might be wondering whether you could create a mathematical function - a loss function - that would aggregate the individual losses in a meaningful fashing.
+You might be wondering whether you could create a mathematical function - a loss function - that would aggregate the individual losses in a meaningful fashion.

 The linear regression models we'll examine here use a loss function called *squared loss* (also known as *L<sub>2</sub> loss*).
 The